ouspg/pdfpublisher/README.md

 The flag `--silent` or `-s` is also available to minimize prints.

-The dead links which the program finds are saved to a database, which can be externally viewed to see which links have returned which codes and when they have failed the test.
+The dead links the program finds are saved to a database, which can be externally viewed to see which links have returned which codes and when they have failed the test.